johnsmillie-portfolio/SE450-JPaint/readme.md

   - Outline and Filled-In – Both the inside and the outline will be drawn.
 Use Primary Color for the inside and Secondary Color for the outline.
-- Refine Selection Logic
-  - Collision logic
-  - If you click a single point on a shape while in Select mode, that shape should be selected.
-If you click a single point on the canvas or select an empty area, the selected shapes should be deselected This is the default behavior for collision detection and shouldn’t require any modification – this is easier for you!
-  - You should be able to click and drag into any part of a shape to select it – it does not need to be completely surrounded
 - Whiteboard exercise/Discussion post